Could Your ‘Winter Blues’ Actually Be Depression?

 The condition is characterised by feelings of depression, lethargy, anxiety, hopelessness, social withdrawal, changes in appetite, sleep patterns and inability to concentrate.

 SAD can hit during winter or summer months, but more frequently occurs during winter.
-“Those affected by Winter Seasonal Affective Disorder tend to experience an increase in lethargy and appetite and an inability to wake up, while those affected by Summer Seasonal Affective Disorder tend to experience an increase in anxiety and insomnia, coupled with a decrease in appetite,” says Ballyran.
+“Those affected by Winter Seasonal Affective Disorder tend to experience an increase in lethargy and appetite and an inability to wake up, while those affected by Summer Seasonal Affective Disorder tend to experience an increase in anxiety and insomnia, coupled with a decrease in appetite,” said Ballyran.

 She warns that the condition can incapacitate those affected by it, whichever way the condition presents itself.
 SAD’s tendency to remit and recur actually complicates diagnosis as patients feel they have healed once the season ends and therefore often puts looking for help on the back burner, she says.